Cover Industry Organization and Industrial Policy

 3.3.
 Transaction cost theory: A way of defining the boundaries of the enterprise through contracts

 3.3.1.
-Transactions costs and the
+Transactions costs and the make or buy choice

 3.3.2.
 The agency theory